pasqal-io/Pulser/CONTRIBUTING.md

 ```

 to install `black`, `isort`, `flake8` and `mypy` hooks in your local repository (at `.git/hooks/` by defaults)
-and run them automatically before any push to remote git repository.
+and run them automatically before any push to a remote git repository.
 If an issue is found by these tools, the git hook will abort the push. `black` and `isort` hooks may reformat guilty files.

 Disable the hooks with